pradeeshb93/verify_aws_project_tag/README.md

 # verify_aws_project_tag

-This will script will verify "PROJECT" tag of all the ec2 instances and print if any resource missing/incorrect "PROJECT" tag.
+This will program will verify "PROJECT" tag of all the ec2 instances and print if any resource missing/incorrect "PROJECT" tag.

+# go run ec2.go